 A Frolic of His Own

 Annotations by Steven Moore except as [noted].

 Page references are to the current Scribner softcover edition.
-References in parentheses are to first US edition (Posedion Press) and to U.K. editions.
+References in parentheses are to first US edition (Poseidon) and to U.K. editions.

+A Frolic of His Own